cedadev/padocc/README.md

 ## Usage

-Please refer to the `tests/` scripts for how to use the `GroupOperation` and `ProjectOperation` classes.
+Please refer to the documentation pages linked above for exact specifications on how to effectively use PADOCC.